nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_datetime.md

 ## DateRangeDuring

 Takes an input as a reference point in epoch time, and converts it to a DateRange, with the bounds set to the lower and upper timestamps which align to the specified precision.
 You can use any of these precisions to control the bounds around the provided timestamp: millisecond, second, minute, hour, day, month, or year.
+If the zoneid is not specified, it defaults to "GMT".
+If the zoneid is set to "default", then the zoneid is set to the default for the JVM.
+Otherwise, the specified zone is used.

-- long -> DateRangeDuring(String: precision) -> com.datastax.driver.dse.search.DateRange
+- long -> DateRangeDuring(String: precision) -> com.datastax.dse.driver.api.core.data.time.DateRange
   - *example:* `DateRangeDuring('millisecond')}`
   - *Convert the incoming millisecond to an equivalent DateRange*
   - *example:* `DateRangeDuring('minute')}`
   - *Convert the incoming millisecond to a DateRange for the minute in which the millisecond falls*

+- long -> DateRangeDuring(String: precision, String: zoneid) -> com.datastax.dse.driver.api.core.data.time.DateRange

 ## DateRangeFunc

 Uses the precision and the two functions provided to create a DateRange.
 You can use any of these precisions to control the bounds around the provided timestamp: millisecond, second, minute, hour, day, month, or year.
+If the zoneid is not specified, it defaults to "GMT".
+If the zoneid is set to "default", then the zoneid is set to the default for the JVM.
+Otherwise, the specified zone is used.

-- long -> DateRangeFunc(String: precision, function.LongUnaryOperator: lower, function.LongUnaryOperator: upper) -> com.datastax.driver.dse.search.DateRange
+- long -> DateRangeFunc(String: precision, Object: lowerFunc, Object: upperFunc) -> com.datastax.dse.driver.api.core.data.time.DateRange
   - *example:* `StartingEpochMillis('2017-01-01 23:59:59'); DateRangeFunc('second',Identity(),Add(3600000L)`
   - *Create 1-minute date ranges starting at 2017-01-01 23:59:59*

-- long -> DateRangeFunc(String: precision, function.LongFunction<Long>: lower, function.LongFunction<Long>: upper) -> com.datastax.driver.dse.search.DateRange

-- long -> DateRangeFunc(String: precision, function.Function<Long,Long>: lower, function.Function<Long,Long>: upper) -> com.datastax.driver.dse.search.DateRange

-- long -> DateRangeFunc(String: precision, function.LongUnaryOperator: lower, function.Function<Long,Long>: upper) -> com.datastax.driver.dse.search.DateRange

-- long -> DateRangeFunc(String: precision, function.LongFunction<Long>: lower, function.LongUnaryOperator: upper) -> com.datastax.driver.dse.search.DateRange

-- long -> DateRangeFunc(String: precision, function.Function<Long,Long>: lower, function.LongFunction<Long>: upper) -> com.datastax.driver.dse.search.DateRange

-- long -> DateRangeFunc(String: precision, function.LongUnaryOperator: lower, function.LongFunction<Long>: upper) -> com.datastax.driver.dse.search.DateRange

-- long -> DateRangeFunc(String: precision, function.LongFunction<Long>: lower, function.Function<Long,Long>: upper) -> com.datastax.driver.dse.search.DateRange

-- long -> DateRangeFunc(String: precision, function.Function<Long,Long>: lower, function.LongUnaryOperator: upper) -> com.datastax.driver.dse.search.DateRange
+- long -> DateRangeFunc(String: precision, Object: lowerFunc, Object: upperFunc, String: zoneid) -> com.datastax.dse.driver.api.core.data.time.DateRange

 ## DateRangeOnOrAfter

 Takes an input as a reference point in epoch time, and converts it to a DateRange, with the lower bounds set to the lower bound of the precision and millisecond provided, and with no upper bound.
 You can use any of these precisions to control the bounds around the provided timestamp: millisecond, second, minute, hour, day, month, or year.
+If the zoneid is not specified, it defaults to "GMT".
+If the zoneid is set to "default", then the zoneid is set to the default for the JVM.
+Otherwise, the specified zone is used.

+- long -> DateRangeOnOrAfter(String: precision, String: zoneid) -> com.datastax.dse.driver.api.core.data.time.DateRange

-- long -> DateRangeOnOrAfter(String: precision) -> com.datastax.driver.dse.search.DateRange
+- long -> DateRangeOnOrAfter(String: precision) -> com.datastax.dse.driver.api.core.data.time.DateRange
   - *example:* `DateRangeOnOrAfter('millisecond')}`
   - *Convert the incoming millisecond to an match any time on or after*
   - *example:* `DateRangeOnOrAfter('minute')}`